sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-06-maven-jmeter-modify.md

 ### Project [Source](https://github.com/sarkershantonu/jmeter-novice-to-advance/tree/master/jmeter-maven-examples/jmeter-mini)

 **NOTE** : Don't just blindly remove dependent JARs.
 You should have good hold on Jmeter code base to know which are mandatory for components you use in your test case.
-If you remove necessary JAR, build process cant run.
+If you remove necessary JAR, build will fail.

 ### Project with 3rd party external JAR